What is gutters

 Roofing

-The answer to 'what is gutters' is that gutters are a crucial component of a home's roofing system.
-Gutters are long, narrow channels installed along the edges of a roof that are designed to collect and divert rainwater away from the home's foundation and landscaping.
-They play a vital role in protecting the home from water damage, erosion, and other moisture-related issues.
+The answer to 'what is gutters' is that gutters are narrow channels installed along the edges of a roof to collect and divert rainwater away from the home's foundation.
+Gutters play a crucial role in protecting your home from water damage, erosion, and other issues caused by improper drainage.
+They collect water from the roof and channel it away from the home's foundation and landscaping, preventing water buildup that can lead to leaks, flooding, and structural damage.

 Step-by-Step Guide